1. PURPOSE AND PRINCIPLES

 4.2 All allegations will be dealt with confidentially and any documentation will be filed securely in a locked cabinet.
 Information from paper forms is inputted by the DSL onto Connect Childcare which is password protected.
 Documents are then filed alphabetically in the Safeguarding folder.
 Please see our Confidentiality Policy.

 4.3 Disclosure documents must be handwritten in black ink.
 Do not use correction fluid.
 A line must be drawn and initialled at the end of the report.
-Accident at Home forms can be entered straight onto Connect Childcare, then printed and signed.
+Accident at Home forms can be entered straight onto Connect Childcare.
 Longer meeting notes can be typed but must be printed and signed.
 Remember that any documents may be read at Case Conferences where parents may be present so ensure professional language is always used.
 Keep information factual; ensure names are correctly spelt.

 4.4 All Accident at Home forms, Accident and Incident forms, as well as absences, are audited by the manager once a month to see if there are any patterns of behaviour or areas of the nursery which are causing issues.
 The manager will collate the information onto charts and take action or raise concerns with Senior Management as appropriate.
 (See Appendix 4 of the Managers’ Handbook.)